Best Black Friday Apple Watch Deals | Digital Trends

 The Apple Watch is one of the most wished for gifts this holiday season and for good reason — we found both the Apple Watch 4 and the Apple Watch 3 to be among the best smartwatches currently available.
-Apple typically doesn’t reduce prices, which is why you don’t want to miss any Black Friday deals on Apple products.
 During this kickoff to the holiday shopping season, Apple not only offers a store-wide Black Friday sale but third-party retailers also slash the prices on the Apple products they carry.
+All of the deals this season are on the Apple Watch 3, while the newly released Apple Watch 4 is still full price.

 Looking for information about the best deals?
 Find more from our Black Friday and Cyber Monday deals pages.